glynester/project-snowflake/README.md

 ### Volunteering for a project
-Using any of the search methods above, click on the hyperlink of a project that interests you
+Using any of the search methods above, click on the hyperlink of a project that interests you.
+Click on the "Volunteer" button to sign yourself up for the project.
+If you had previously volunteered for the project, you will see a "Withdraw" button.
+Click this if you no longer wish to volunteer for that project.

 ===============================================================================